 Early on, Pearls Before Swine was a webcomic.
-Stephan Pastis republished some of the early webcomic strips in a book, and spent most of the time pointing out how Out of Character everyone was and how bad the art was (even for his minimalist stick-figure style).
+Most of it was re-drawn/re-written and published to newspapers, but quite a few were also left out.
+Stephan Pastis republished some of those webcomic strips that were left out in a book, and spent most of the time pointing out how Out of Character everyone was and how bad the art was (even for his minimalist stick-figure style).

 Scott Adams released a series of Dilbert strips that are really contrived to give Dogbert an arch-nemesis named Bingo the Cow Herding Dog in order to give Hollywood some material to work with.
 It would have turned the strip into something only other cartoonists like.
 This was during strip's early years that focus more on Dilbert's antics at home than at work.
 You can read them here.

 In a twentieth anniversary collection, Scott Adams included some comics he wrote for Dilbert as practice before trying to find a syndicate.
 Before listing the examples, Adams wrote "At the time, I thought puns were the highest form of humor.
 Forgive me."